-- cost of living in your city
+- Cost of living in your city

-- landfill rates where you live
+- Landfill rates where you live

-- the size of the dumpster
+- Size/capacity of a dumpster

-- whether you have to get a dumpster permit
+- Whether you have to get a dumpster permit

-- the distance & accessibility of your location
+- Distance & accessibility of your location

 The overall cost of dumpster rental is very different from state to state and city to city.
 Basically, you can expect to pay more to rent a dumpster if you live in a place with a higher cost of living.

+To determine what size you need, estimate the cubic footage of everything you’ll be putting in your dumpster, and then go up one size.
 It’s much more expensive to overfill a dumpster you thought was going to be big enough than to go ahead and rent a size larger and not fill it all the way.

 This is because it costs the company the same amount to deliver, pick up, and empty the dumpster’s contents at a landfill, no matter how short a time you have it.
 If you end up needing to use the dumpster for more than a week, obviously it’s going to cost more.